ArjunDharvath14/Netflix-GPT/README.md

 -Create A Sign Up User Account
 -Implemented Sign In user API
 -created Redux Store with userSlice
+-BugFix:signup userDisplay name and profile picture update -BugFix:if the user is not logged in redirect  /browse  to Login page and vice-versa -unsubscribed to onAuthStateChanged callback
+-Add hardcoded values to constant file
+-Registered TMDB API and create an app and get access Token -get TMDB now playing movies list API
+-custom hook for now playing Movie
+-created movie slice
+-updated the store with movies data
+-planning for main and secondary container
+-Fetch data for Trailer video
+-update store with trailer video
+-embedded th youtube video and make it autoplay and mute -added Tailwind css to make main container look awesome
 #Features
 -Login/Sign Up
     -Sign In/Sign Up